-Before conducting the principle components analysis we ran the Bartlett test of Sphericity over the correlation matrix for the responses to ensure that the samples are not from populations with equal variances.
-To perform this test we used the 'cortest.bartlett' function in the 'psych' package for R x64.
+Before conducting the principle components analysis, we ran the Bartlett test of Sphericity over the correlation matrix for the responses to ensure that the samples are not from populations with equal variances.
+To perform this test, we used the 'cortest.bartlett' function in the 'psych' package for R x64.
 The results, which suggest that for all four questions there are variances between the gestures, can be seen in the table below.

 Table 3 Significant Variance as Shown by Bartlett test of Sphericity